What Revelation Revealed to Students at Urbana18

 Behold, the lion of the tribe of Judah has conquered!

-These were words sung this past week by the 10,000 participants of Urbana18.
+These were words sung by the 10,000 participants of Urbana18.
 They were among the words discussed and pondered every morning as those participants gathered in communities of 300, 400 and 500 to study Revelation.

 A large group of more than 260 Canadian students and 40 InterVarsity staff formed one of those communities.
 Coming into the week, they experienced uncertainty, bringing in a variety of preconceptions about the book.